cctbx/cctbx_project/mmtbx/reduce/README.md

 * **boost_python/reduce_bpl.cpp:** As is usual for CCTBX projects, this file contains the wrapper code for the above functions that uses Boost Python to wrap them to be called from Python.
-It also declares a wrapper for the **RotatePointDegreesAroundAxisDir** function, which wraps **scitbx::math::rotate_point_around_axis()** to quickly rotate a point around an axis.
+It also defines a wrapper for the **RotatePointDegreesAroundAxisDir** function, which wraps **scitbx::math::rotate_point_around_axis()** to quickly rotate a point around an axis.

 ## Python Modules